 Safety deck plating gives everything that essential industrial look, and it couldn’t be easier to make.
 For the floor/deck base, you can use plasticard, cardboard, balsa, whatever you want.
 Cut metal screen material (ideally the diamond-shaped kind) to deck size.
 (We got a pack of sculpture modeling screen for a few bucks in a craft store.
 It’s perfect.)
 Spread a film of glue on the base and glue down the screen material.
 Now, using very thin card stock (thin food packaging and FedEx Letter envelopes work great), cut out a frame that will go around the edges of the deck.
 Glue this on.
 When everything is dry, prime in black and drybrush in Boltgun.
 Voila.
 Very convincing industrial decking.

-The inside of my command bunker, build from styrofoam shipping material.
+The inside of my command bunker, built from Styrofoam shipping material.
 The floor is made from screen mesh.
 The two command consoles were pieces from the Robotix toy line.
 They were putty gray.
-I painted them in suitably 40K metal, rust, with green screen displays.
+I painted them in suitably 40K metal, rust, with green-screen displays.

 Corrugated Metal Siding and Roofing